-The complainants seek the Korean NCP’s good offices to encourage KEXIM to adopt policies for reviewing environmental and social risks in developing natural resources overseas and refrain from providing further loans to support the operations of POSCO International‘s subsidiary in Papua, Indonesia.
+The complainants seek the Korean NCP’s good offices to encourage the three companies to adopt policies for reviewing environmental and social risks in developing natural resources overseas, and more specifically to refrain from providing further loans to support the operations of POSCO International‘s subsidiary in Papua.

 Relevant OECD Guidelines